 Families can enroll prenatally and until the child is 3-months of age.
 After enrollment, families may remain enrolled until the child is 5-years of age.
 MIECHV provides intensive home visitation services to new and expectant families to strengthen the parent/child relationship, and encourage healthy child growth and development.
 To nurture parents in their role as the child’s first teacher and prevent child abuse and neglect.

 The MIECHV program seeks to:

-- Prevention of child injuries, child abuse, neglect, or maltreatment, and reduction of emergency department visits;
+- Home safety to prevent child injuries, abuse, neglect, or maltreatment, and emergency department visits

-- Improvements in the coordination and referrals for other community resources and supports.
+- Assists with coordination and referrals for other community resources and supports

-The MIECHV program utilizes the Healthy Families America (HFA) evidence-based model.
-MIECHV is a voluntary program for prenatal women or mothers with newborns who reside in Wapello or Appanoose Counties.
+MIECHV is a voluntary program free of charge.
+For families who reside in Wapello or Appanoose Counties.

 111 N Main St, Suite #1